-Age: 69

-Colorado

-Independent

-Director Since 2010
+Age: 70 Colorado Independent Director Since 2010

 Chairman Since 2020

 Mr. Dea has a 40-year history of leadership and value creation in the E&P industry.
-He has successfully founded and led both public and private companies, enabling him to share valuable insight on oil and gas operations, sustainability, strategy, and energy-related policy.
+He has successfully led public and founded and led private companies, enabling him to share valuable insight on oil and gas operations, sustainability, strategy, and energy-related policy.